-Title IX prohibits discrimination on the basis of sex (gender) in educational programs and activities receiving federal financial assistance.
+Title IX of the Education Amendments of 1972 is the federal law that prohibits discrimination on the basis of sex (gender) in any educational program or activity that receives federal funding.

 The term “sexual misconduct” describes a broad range of behavior that includes, but is not limited to:

 - Non-consensual sexual intercourse

 - Non-consensual sexual contact

 - Sexual harassment

 - Dating/relationship violence; and

 The University of Southern Mississippi strongly encourages prompt reporting of sexual misconduct pursuant to the USM Sexual Misconduct policy.
 Reporting provides resources to victims and contributes to keeping the campus safe.
 To further this aim, the University established the Title IX Office and the position of Title IX coordinator.
 The University's Title IX Office partners with several University entities to create and maintain a learning and working environment free from sex or gender-based discrimination

 The University provides resources and reporting options to students, faculty, and staff to address concerns related to sexual harassment and sexual violence prohibited by Title IX and University policy.